3C403: a candidate neutrino-emitting radio galaxy: Observations and data reduction

 where $A^{\nu + \bar{\nu}}_{\rm eff}$ is the effective area of the detector for a given neutrino flavor and with the spectral index $\gamma$ set to $2$.
 Thus, given that the ANTARES fit is completely driven by track-like events, which are mainly associated to $\nu_\mu+\bar{\nu}_\mu$ charged current interactions, Equation \eqref{eq_Aeff} can be used to obtain the muon neutrino flux normalization \hbox{$\phi_{\rm 1 \,TeV}^{\nu_\mu + \bar{\nu}_\mu} = 2.63 \cdot 10^{-12} \, {\rm TeV^{-1}cm^{-2}s^{-1}}$}.\\

 The energy-integrated muon-neutrino flux, $F_{\nu_\mu + \bar{\nu}_\mu}$, as shown in the x-axis of Figure \ref{fig:Kun}, is straightforward to obtain as:

-with $E_{\rm max} = 100 \, \rm TeV$ and $E_{\rm min} = 0.3 \, \rm TeV$, as in Kun+25.
+with $E_{\rm max} = 100 \, \rm TeV$ and $E_{\rm min} = 0.3 \, \rm TeV$, as in \cite{2024PhRvD.110l3014K}.
 After the proper unit transformation is done, an energy-integrated flux $F_{\nu_\mu + \bar{\nu}_\mu} = 2.45\cdot10^{-11}\, \rm erg\,cm^{-2}s^{-1}$ is obtained, and later divided by two to remove the contribution from antineutrinos.
 Since the significance of its observation is not high the ANTARES collaboration will only provide an upper limit on the neutrino flux, which is shown in Figure~\ref{fig:Kun}, as the right extreme of the horizontal error line.
+The upper limit corresponds to a 90\% confidence level (CL).